 Photography as a career in India

+Photography is a rapid promising well-liked career choice amongst all the age groups.
+Photography is both a science and an art.
+It is an artistic means of appearance where the camera is replacing the pen or the paintbrush.
 As a career in photography, India's educational future looks exceedingly promising.
 Already looked at as an esteemed option after completing one's basic schooling, an individual with that extra edge and passion to move to the top, is sure to become a promising and famed photographer.
 The rewards at the end of the tunnel are worth a wait.

 Some of the few Indian photography awards in the listings include: